-The pharmacy is located in Mevagissey.
-It sells over-the-counter medicines and dispenses NHS and private prescriptions.
+The pharmacy is located in the centre of St Austell.
+It is open seven days a week.
+It sells over-thecounter medicines and dispenses NHS and private prescriptions.
 And it delivers medicines to people's homes.
 The pharmacy team offers advice to people about minor illnesses and long-term conditions.
-The pharmacy offers services including flu vaccinations, a minor ailments scheme, the NHS New Medicine Service (NMS), the Community Pharmacy Consultation Service (CPCS) and the supply of medicines to drug misusers.
-It also supplies medicines in multi-compartment compliance aids to people living in their own homes.
+The pharmacy offers services including flu vaccinations, a minor ailments scheme, the NHS New Medicine Service (NMS), the Community Pharmacy Consultation Service (CPCS).
+It also offers a locally commissioned urgent repeat medicines service.
+The pharmacy supplies medicines in multicompartment compliance aids to people living in their own homes.
+And it dispenses medicines to the residents of care homes.